-- A. Appointments and Fees: Regional and Sectional managers are required to hire and use TWO IHSA licensed track and field officials (that has viewed the online cross country rules video AND passed the cross country rules examination) as Meet Referee (\$35.00 Stipend per race) and as the Clerk/Starter (\$25.00 Stipend per race).
+A. Appointments and Fees: Regional and Sectional managers are required to hire and use TWO IHSA licensed track and field officials (that has viewed the online cross country rules video AND passed the cross country rules examination) as Meet Referee (\$35.00 Stipend per race) and as the Clerk/Starter (\$25.00 Stipend per race).
 The official used must be selected from the list of IHSA Licensed Cross Country Officials which can be found through the IHSA Schools and Officials Center.
 Click on "Officials and Body Fat Testers" to get a list for the licensed officials for your area.
+Meet managers are required to inform Cheryl Lowery (clowery@IHSA.org) who they have hired to serve as meet referee and Clerk/Starter prior to the meet.
 IHSA will reimburse host schools for the cost of hired officials, even if there are not gate fees charged at your meet.
-Fees can't be reimbursed to hosts without submission of their Financial report to the IHSA Office. - B. State Final Official Fees: Meet Referee, Asst.
+Fees can't be reimbursed to hosts without submission of their Financial Report to the IHSA Office.

+B. State Final Official Fees: Meet Referee, Asst.
 Meet Referee and Coordinator of Officials (\$100.00).
-Each Starter (\$25.00) - C. Mileage Reimbursement Policy: IHSA will pay mileage to Regional and Sectional Meet Referees and Clerk/Starters upon receipt of a mileage voucher submitted to the IHSA Office within 30 days of the contest.
+Each Starter (\$25.00)

+C. Mileage Reimbursement Policy: IHSA will pay mileage to Regional and Sectional Meet Referees and Clerk/Starters upon receipt of a mileage voucher submitted to the IHSA Office within 30 days of the contest.
 The Referee/Starter will receive \$.30 cents per mile for every mile over 70 miles for each round trip.
 Contact Cheryl Lowery (clowery@ihsa.org) for a Regional/Sectional Mileage voucher to be emailed to you.